- Business home

 The Paid Parental Leave scheme allows eligible parents to take time off work to care for a newborn or recently adopted child.

 The financial support provided by the scheme complements parents’ existing birth or adoption entitlements to paid and unpaid leave.

 The Paid Parental Leave scheme is designed to:

-- signal that taking time out of the paid workforce to care for a child is part of the usual course of working life for both parents
+- recognise that taking time out of the paid workforce to care for a child is part of the usual course of life for parents

-- retain valuable and skilled staff by encouraging them to stay connected with the workforce when they become parents
+- retain valuable and skilled staff by encouraging them to stay connected with their workplace when they become parents

-- enhance family friendly workplace conditions without having to fund Parental Leave Pay themselves
+- enhance family friendly workplace conditions without having to fund Parental Leave Pay themselves, and

-- increase long term workforce participation of parents
+- increase long term workforce participation by parents

 Employers play an important role in the Paid Parental Leave scheme.